Mugo Web main content.

 For various reasons, we needed to move and retire projects.
 It made more sense to give projects their own repositories so that we could, for example, take advantage of integrated project management systems such as Assembla.
 Or, we might want to migrate them to Git.
 Also, since SVN by its very nature keeps a history of all changes made, we didn't want to have to maintain and back up a mega-repository that would continue to grow even after we archived projects.

 The task was thus to extract each project folder into its own separate repository.
 An easy way to do this is to simply create a new repository and add the current code base as revision 1.
-However, the history of code commits and comments is very important.
-Thankfully, this is relatively straightforward to preserve using the Subversion tools svnadmin and svndumpfilter.
+However, this would cause us to lose the history of code commits and comments.
+Happily, a proper solution that includes all of the history is relatively straightforward using the Subversion tools svnadmin and svndumpfilter.

 Here are the steps to extract a project that exists in a sub-folder within an SVN repository, preserving all previous relevant commits: